DaveMielke/NBP/b2g/doc/UserInterface/ImportantScreens/home.rst

 4) The Google People (Contacts) app.
 5) The Google Calendar app.

-The customizable area of home screen 3 contains:
+The customizable area of Home Screen 3 initially contains:

-* A clock (in the middle at the top).
+* A clock (in the middle, at the top).
-* ES File Explorer (toward the left at the bottom).
+* ES File Explorer (toward the left, at the bottom).
-* The Android settings app (toward the right at the bottom).
+* The Android Settings app (toward the right, at the bottom).

-The customizable areas of the other home screens are empty.
+The customizable areas of the other home screens are initially empty.